 Part of the $3 billion settlement includes $500 million to the SEC, which the agency says it will distribute to harmed investors.

 While a hefty fine, it's not the largest the bank has paid out.
 Wells Fargo paid $5.35 billion in 2012 to state and federal authorities when the country's five largest banks settled investigations into their mortgage lending practices in the years leading up to the 2008 financial crisis, according to The New York Times.

 The bank has been prepping for this kind of fine.
 In August, the bank raised the amount it estimates it will spend on legal fees to $3.9 billion, a 26% jump from the previous figure of $3.1 billion, according to an SEC filing.

 "The conduct at the core of today’s settlements — and the past culture that gave rise to it — are reprehensible and wholly inconsistent with the values on which Wells Fargo was built," he said.
 "While today's announcement is a significant step in bringing this chapter to a close, there's still more work we must do to rebuild the trust we lost.
 We are committing all necessary resources to ensure that nothing like this happens again, while also driving Wells Fargo forward."

-Wells Fargo is currently operating under an asset cap set by the Federal Reserve, restricting the bank's growth until it "sufficiently improves its governance and controls."
+Wells Fargo has been operating under an asset cap set in 2018 by the Federal Reserve that restricts the bank's growth until it "sufficiently improves its governance and controls."

 Former Wells Fargo executives have also been held accountable for their connections to the scandal.
 Ex-CEO John Stumpf agreed to pay a settlement of $17.5 million, the Office of the Comptroller of the Currency (OCC) announced last month.
 The former executive is also permanently barred from working in the banking industry.